-The Council undertook external borrowing of £213.57 million at the end of the financial year.
-This borrowing was required in order to meet a one-off debt settlement payment to Central Government in relation to the introduction, from 1 April 2012, of new Self-Financing arrangements for the Housing Revenue Account.
-Prior to this the Council had been debt-free since 31 March 2003.
+The Council did not need to undertake any new external borrowing during the year.
+The external debt of £213.7 million shown in the Balance Sheet at the end of the financial year relates to borrowing undertaken in 2011/12 to meet a one-off debt settlement payment to Central Government in relation to new Self-Financing arrangements for the Housing Revenue Account.